-By: Nell S.
+By Nell S.

-It is of course important to exfoliate if you want clearer skin because exfoliation keeps your pores clear of gunk and makes the skin softer as well.
+It is, of course, important to exfoliate if you want clearer skin because exfoliation keeps your pores clear of gunk and makes the skin softer as well.

 It’s also very important to separate fact from fiction.
-Acne isn’t caused by being dirty, contrary to what your mom told you.
-It isn’t affected by your diet because there is still no proven link between what goes in your mouth and acne.
-So eat what you want, because we do know that chocolate or pizza don't actually contribute to acne.
-And the biggest myth of them all: You need to wait for acne to go away on its own.
+Acne isn’t caused by being dirty, contrary to what your mom told you.There are also myths going around having acne, the famous among them all: You need to wait for acne to go away on its own.
 This is not true because acne can be treated.
 Acne can change a lot of things, including the way you feel about yourself.
 It might make you embarrassed, angry or sad.
-But the most important thing not to do when you have acne, is letting it rule your life.
+But the most important thing not to do when you have acne is letting it rule your life.
 You’re a lot more than your skin.

 Whatever the pimple prevention plan you choose, patience and consistency are key.
 A dab of prescription-strength cream may shrink a single pimple overnight, but most treatments take several weeks to produce results.
 It does not happen overnight.